wp-plugins/role-scoper/readme.txt

 = File Attachment Filtering =
 * Feature : For File Filtering, ability to force regeneration of access keys and rewrite rules via utility URL
-* BugFix : Infinite redirection if file keys in .htaccess (uploads folder) were manually modified
+* Fixed : Infinite redirection if file keys in .htaccess (uploads folder) were manually modified

 = Multisite =
-* BugFix : With Multisite, some Default Site Options could not be modified
+* Fixed : With Multisite, some Default Site Options could not be modified
-* BugFix : On WP 3.0 Multisite installations, all files in wp-content/cache get deleted, clashing with other plugins such as WP Super Cache
+* Fixed : On WP 3.0 Multisite installations, all files in wp-content/cache get deleted, clashing with other plugins such as WP Super Cache
-* BugFix : On Multisite installations, could not save changes to Default Sitewide Options
+* Fixed : On Multisite installations, could not save changes to Default Sitewide Options

 = Post Editing =
 * Change : In Post Edit Form, currently assigned categories and other hierarchical terms shown with disabled checkboxes if current cannot edit in the term
-* BugFix : Default Post/Page Roles were assigned to existing posts at post edit (since 1.1.3, now assigned only to new posts)
+* Fixed : Default Post/Page Roles were assigned to existing posts at post edit (since 1.1.3, now assigned only to new posts)
-* BugFix : Page Parent dropdown filtering hid published pages from Contributors if none editable
+* Fixed : Page Parent dropdown filtering hid published pages from Contributors if none editable
-* BugFix : Page Structure option "Page Authors, Editors and Administrators" did not work (prevented all non-Administrators from editing top-level pages)
+* Fixed : Page Structure option "Page Authors, Editors and Administrators" did not work (prevented all non-Administrators from editing top-level pages)
-* BugFix : Uploaded files could not be edited / deleted in some cases
+* Fixed : Uploaded files could not be edited / deleted in some cases
-* BugFix : With "Users CSV Entry" enabled, checkboxes for existing role assignments were not displayed in some cases
+* Fixed : With "Users CSV Entry" enabled, checkboxes for existing role assignments were not displayed in some cases
-* BugFix : Display of edit link in Edit Posts/Pages listing did not reflect capability requirements imposed by other plugins
+* Fixed : Display of edit link in Edit Posts/Pages listing did not reflect capability requirements imposed by other plugins

 = Custom Post Types / Taxonomies =
-* BugFix : Previous, Next links on single post page for custom types included unpublished posts (since 1.0.0)
+* Fixed : Previous, Next links on single post page for custom types included unpublished posts (since 1.0.0)
 * Compat : More Taxonomies, More Types now supported by automatically forcing RS to initalize later
 * Compat : Late registration of custom types/taxonomies can be supported by forcing RS to initialize later: define( 'SCOPER_LATE_INIT', true );
 * Change : Dropped support for "WP" Role Type (means scoper-assigned roles and restrictions must be object type-specific)